Taxi 3

-A group of thieves calling themselves the Santa Claus gang are wreaking havoc, using Santa Claus costumes to commit heists, and the Marseille police are, as usual, unable to keep up.
-Superintendent Gibert (played by Bernard Farcy) is distracted by a Chinese journalist (Bai Ling) writing a story on his squad, and is unable to stop the robbers.

-Detective Emilien's wife, Petra, has just announced that she's pregnant and taxi driver Daniel (Samy Naceri) is in the midst of a relationship crisis.
-His long-suffering girlfriend Lilly has walked out on him after finding him customising his taxi at four o'clock in the morning, and complaining that their house has become a mere garage and how Daniel stopped paying attention to her.

-After a string of mistakes in which the thieves outsmart the police time and time again, the journalist is kidnapped.
-It is revealed that the journalist is the leader of the Santa Claus gang.
-The police go in search, but Emilien is captured after another botched attempt to arrest them.
-The journalist sets a trap; she leaves Emilien tied to a chair in an old warehouse, directly in the path of a giant ball which will crush him five minutes later.

-At the last moment, Daniel rushes in with his taxi and rescues him.
-They track the gang to their hideout in the Swiss mountains, where the journalist and her accomplices are arrested by a crack team of Alpine troops.
-Gibert lands in an ice-bound lake after leaping from an aircraft with them.
-Petra gives birth, Daniel proposes to Lilly, and a Gibert is seen being pushed around in a wheelchair covered in ice.

 Production

 Filming for Taxi 3 was initially scheduled to begin on October 7, 2001, but officially commenced on October 15, 2001.
 The shoot began at a studio in Paris before moving to Marseille.
 Production was temporarily halted at the end of November 2001 to allow time for the preparation of a specially modified Peugeot 406 fitted with tank treads, required for the scenes set in Val-d’Isère.
 The break was also partly due to lead actor Samy Naceri's concurrent involvement in the filming of La Mentale.
 Filming later resumed in Tignes-Val-d’Isère on January 18, 2002.

 On November 11, 2001, an accident occurred during the filming of a car chase scene involving a Citroën C5, driven by a stuntwoman portraying the character Qiu.
 While being pursued by the taxi, the Citroën lost control on a bend and collided with a tree.
 The accident was attributed to a combination of excessive speed and slippery road conditions.
 The stuntwoman was left permanently disabled and later attempted legal action seeking compensation, but was unsuccessful.